 Skip to main content

-To create the world’s most sophisticated flood monitoring and forecasting system, the Iowa Flood Center (IFC) uses more than 200 Senix ToughSonic® 30 and ToughSonic® 50 ultrasonic sensors to measure water levels in streams across the state.
+To create the world’s most sophisticated monitoring and forecasting system for flood warnings, the Iowa Flood Center (IFC) uses more than 200 Senix ToughSonic®-100.30 and ToughSonic®-100.50 ultrasonic sensors to measure water levels in streams across the state.

-Data collected from the sensors are automatically sent to the Iowa Flood Information System (IFIS), where the real time monitoring information is integrated into an advanced hydrological model.
+Data collected from the sensors are automatically sent to the Iowa Flood Information System (IFIS), where real-time monitoring information is integrated into an advanced hydrological model.
 System data and river stage hydrographs are shared with the public and emergency management officials.

 Ultrasonic Sensors Chosen for Ruggedness and Reliability